IMPORTS: $12.471 BILLION

 Nice classification, 11th edition

-words; names; devices and other distinctive signs, including three-dimensional forms, colors, sounds,
+Words, names, devices and other distinctive signs, including three-dimensional forms, colours, sounds,

 Formal filing requirements:

-• Power of Attorney duly notarized and legalized within 60 working days from the official request.
+• Power of Attorney duly notarised and legalised within 60 working days from the official request.

-• Certified copy of priority application and its translation into Spanish within 9 months from the international priority date.
+• Certified copy of priority application and its translation into Spanish within 9 months from the priority application date.